Keep it Simple is the mantra for game-planning in the Pac-12

 “When we got it, we told the guys on Thursday night about 6 o’clock.
 We had practiced a couple days, so that we were working into whatever it was.
 More fundamentals than anything else,” Hoke said.
 “I thought the coaches did a great job of getting together and putting a plan together.”

-This weekend’s game between USC and Colorado was moved from Friday to Sunday because at that point enough players would become available to play after isolating.
+This weekend’s game between USC and Washington State was moved from Friday to Sunday because at that point enough players would become available to play after isolating.
 But they aren’t available for practice during the week.

 “We are going to have to be creative ...
 You’re not going to be able to have enough bodies to have the amount of physical contact you need,” Helton said, adding: “It will not be a normal practice week for us.”